simrangupta29/nasscom-vsd-soc-design-planning/UNIT1-Inception of open-source EDA, OpenLANE and Sky130 PDK.md

 This netlist is used to fabricate the chip, ensuring the hardware performs the intended functions based on the binary instructions it receives.

 ![Screenshot (579)](https://github.com/simrangupta29/nasscom-vsd-soc-design-planning/assets/130252328/326ad533-edd7-4f37-8cf1-fb646cd1cc0b)

+## <h1 id="header-1_2">Soc design and OpenLANE</h1>
+### <h1 id="header-1_2_1">Introduction to all components of open-source digital asic design</h1>

+Designing an ASIC (Application-Specific Integrated Circuit) involves several critical steps and the use of various tools and components.They are as follows:-
+* **1.RTL (Register-Transfer Level) IPs:-** RTL is a level of abstraction used in describing the behavior of a digital circuit.
+RTL IPs (Intellectual Properties) are pre-designed, reusable blocks of RTL code that perform specific functions (e.g., memory controllers, communication interfaces, processors).
+Example: A picorv32 core, which is an RTL implementation of a RISC-V processor.

+* **2.EDA tools:-** EDA tools are software tools used to design and verify electronic systems such as ICs.
+They include various types of tools for different stages of the design process like Design Entry Tools,simulation tools,synthesis tools.
+* **3.PDK Data:-** PDK (Process Design Kit) is a set of files and documentation provided by a semiconductor foundry that describes the manufacturing process and contains the necessary data to design and fabricate chips using that process.
+ It includes design rules, device models, standard cell libraries, IO libraries, and technology files.